spyking-circus/spyking-circus/docs_sphinx/code/parameters.rst

 Configuration File
 ------------------

 The code, when launched for the first time, generates a parameter file.
+The default template used for the parameter files is the one located in ``/home/user/spyking-circus/config.parmas``.
+You can edit it in advance if you are always using the same setup.

-To know more about it, :doc:`documentation on the configuration <../code/config>`
+To know more about what is in the configuration file, :doc:`documentation on the configuration <../code/config>`